Dawn: Mythology and religion

 Many Indo-European mythologies have a dawn goddess, separate from the male Solar deity, her name deriving from PIE *h2ausos-, derivations of which include Greek Eos, Roman Aurora and Indian Ushas.
 Also related is Lithuanian Aušrinė, and possibly a Germanic *Austrōn- (whence the term Easter).

 In Sioux mythology, Anpao is an entity with two faces.

 The Hindu dawn deity Ushas is female, whereas Surya, the Sun, and Aruṇa, the Sun's charioteer, are male.
 Ushas is one of the most prominent Rigvedic deities.
-The time of dawn is also referred to as the Brahmamuhurtham (Brahma is the God of creation and muhurtham is a Hindu unit of time), and is considered an ideal time to perform spiritual activities, including meditation and yoga.
-In some parts of India, both Usha and Pratyusha (dusk) are worshiped along with the Sun during the festival of Chhath.
+The time of dawn is also referred to as the brahmamuhurta (Brahma is the god of creation and muhurta is a Hindu time of the day), and is considered an ideal time to perform spiritual activities, including meditation and yoga.
+In some parts of India, both Usha and Pratyusha (dusk) are worshipped along with the Sun during the festival of Chhath.

 Jesus in the Bible is often symbolized by dawn in the morning, also when Jesus rose on the third day it happened during the morning.
 Prime is the fixed time of prayer of the traditional Divine Office (Canonical Hours) in Christian liturgy, said at the first hour of daylight.
 Associated with Jesus, in Christianity, Christian burials take place in the direction of dawn.

 In Judaism, the question of how to calculate dawn (Hebrew Alos/Alot HaShachar, or Alos/Alot) is posed by the Talmud, as it has many ramifications for Jewish law (such as the possible start time for certain daytime commandments, like prayer).
 The simple reading of the Talmud is that dawn takes place 72 minutes before sunrise.
 Others, including the Vilna Gaon, have the understanding that the Talmud's timeframe for dawn was referring specifically to an equinox day in Mesopotamia, and is therefore teaching that dawn should be calculated daily as commencing when the Sun is 16.1 degrees below the horizon.
 The longstanding practice among most Sephardic Jews is to follow the first opinion, while many Ashkenazi Jews follow the latter view.